Our Village Temple

 - All Are Welcome ~

-Sitting & Sangha - All are welcome for the sit and peer-led discussion/sharing - Every Tuesday, 6:30 - 8:00 pm read more
+Sitting & Sangha - All are welcome for the sit and peer-led discussion/sharing - Every Tuesday, 6:30 to 8:00 pm read more

 Room to Breathe, Recovery Sangha at Mountain Stream - Every Friday, 6:30 to 7:30 pm read more